Data-Efficient Image Recognition with Contrastive Predictive Coding: Introduction

 \section{Introduction}

 Deep neural networks excel at perceptual tasks when labeled data are abundant, yet their performance degrades substantially when provided with limited supervision (Fig.\ \ref{fig:intro}, red).
-In contrast, humans and animals can quickly learn about new classes of images from few examples \citep{landau1988importance, markman1989categorization}.
+In contrast, humans and animals can learn about new classes of images from a small number of examples \citep{landau1988importance, markman1989categorization}.
 What accounts for this monumental difference in data-efficiency between biological and machine vision?
-While highly-structured representations (e.g.\ as proposed by~\cite{lake2015human}) may improve data-efficiency, it remains unclear how to program explicit structures that capture the enormous complexity of real-world visual scenes, such as those captured in the ImageNet dataset~\citep{russakovsky2015imagenet}.
+While highly structured representations (e.g.\ as proposed by~\citet{lake2015human}) may improve data-efficiency, it remains unclear how to program explicit structures that capture the enormous complexity of real-world visual scenes, such as those present in the ImageNet dataset~\citep{russakovsky2015imagenet}.
 An alternative hypothesis has therefore proposed that intelligent systems need not be structured \textit{a priori}, but can instead learn about the structure of the world in an unsupervised manner \citep{barlow1988unsup, hinton1999unsup, lecun2015deep}.
-Choosing an appropriate training objective is an open problem, but a promising guiding principle has emerged recently: good representations should make the spatio-temporal variability in natural signals more predictable.
+Choosing an appropriate training objective is an open problem, but a potential guiding principle is that useful representations should make the variability in natural signals more predictable \citep{Tishby1999, wiskott2002slow, Richthofer2016}.
 Indeed, human perceptual representations have been shown to linearize (or `straighten') the temporal transformations found in natural videos, a property lacking from current supervised image recognition models \citep{henaff2019perceptual}, and theories of both spatial and temporal predictability have succeeded in describing properties of early visual areas \citep{rao1999predictive, palmer2015predictive}.
 In this work, we hypothesize that spatially predictable representations may allow artificial systems to benefit from human-like data-efficiency.